hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Notes

-- This routine uses image_arrays so convert dose_arrays beforehand.

 - This routine will combine spatially-overlapping images by summing voxel intensities.
 So if you have a time course it may be more sensible to aggregate images in some way (e.g., spatial averaging) prior to calling this routine.